Are you a school professional? Set up a Classroom to CURE experience for your students!

 716-845-4915

-The five-week curriculum, unique to Roswell Park, is an interdisciplinary social justice exploration of the story of Henrietta Lacks.
+The six-week curriculum, unique to Roswell Park, is an interdisciplinary social justice exploration of the story of Henrietta Lacks.
 Mrs. Lacks was a Black farmer who died of cervical cancer in 1951, and was denied the right of consent that is customary today.
 Further, her family was never compensated for the role her cells played in advancing biomedical science, leading to cures for many deadly diseases.

 In addition to learning about Henrietta Lacks’ story, students explore the social history of medical inequality, gain hands-on experience in laboratory research, visit with cancer experts, and examine the science behind what we do at Roswell Park.

-This program will take place again in Summer 2024.
+This program will take place again in Summer 2025.
 Please email Dr. Julie Carter at Julie.Carter@RoswellPark.org for more details.